danfq/Atoll/ReadMe.md

     ```bash
     git checkout -b feature/YourFeatureName
     ```
-4. **Make Your Changes** and commit them:
+4. **Make Your Changes** and **Commit**:
     ```bash
-    git commit -m "Add your message here"
+    git commit -m "Added new feature"
     ```
 5. **Push to Your Fork**:
     ```bash
     git push origin feature/YourFeatureName
     ```
-6. **Submit a Pull Request**: Go to the original repository and click "New Pull Request".
+6. **Create a Pull Request**: Head to the original repository and open a pull request.

-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you’d like to change.

 ---

-## License
+## 📜 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-## Acknowledgments
+## 🏆 Acknowledgments

+Special thanks to:
+- **Apple Design Principles** for inspiration.
-Special thanks to the **Boring Notch** project for inspiration and the broader open-source community for continuous support.
+- **Boring Notch** project for initial ideas.

 ---

-## Contributors
+## 👥 Contributors

 <table>
   <tr>
     <td align="center"><a href="https://github.com/Ebullioscopic"><img src="https://github.com/Ebullioscopic.png" width="100px;" alt=""/><br /><sub><b>Ebullioscopic</b></sub></a><br />Creator</td>
   </tr>
 </table>